General Submission Information

 In general, our information system automatically sends a confirmation of sample receipt.
 The confirmation details your submission information and provides an accession number for reference.

 The WVDL sends result reports via email and FAX or can be accessed via the Client Portal.
 For a $5.00 fee we will also mail result reports for finalized accessions through the US Postal Service.
-E-mail is by far the most efficient for result reports.
+E-mail is the most efficient for receiving result reports.

 A Statement Regarding Ownership of Specimens